statamic/docs/content/collections/docs/upgrade-guide.md

 ### Git changes should be as small and discrete as possible

-Wherever reasonable and possible, we will opt for patterns resulting in smaller git changes, especially those avoiding filename changes.
+Wherever reasonable and possible, we opt for patterns resulting in smaller git changes, especially those avoiding filename changes.
 Filename changes cause a messy `delete` and `add` diff in your git history.
 Examples of this principle in action:

 - **Publish status** is now controlled by a YAML variable and no longer results in a file move/delete/add.
 - **Pages** and their parent/child folder hierarchies are now standard entries combined with a single YAML file storing the tree (this feature is called [Structures](/structures)).
 Rearranging your nav results in a single file change instead of a huge file/folder wangjanglification.

 ### Building in the open benefits everyone

-We're going to be setting the Github repos to public in beta and will be planning and building in the open.
-This will let us use [Composer][composer] and [Packagist](https://packagist.org) the way they were intended.

-- Statamic v3 will be installed via Composer
+- Statamic v3 is now installed via [Composer][composer].
+- Dependencies can be updated to take advantage of features and fixes without needing a Statamic core update or patch release.
-- The vendor directory won't be included, making the package much, much smaller
+- The vendor directory is not included, making the package much, much smaller.
-- Your own Statamic site repos can be `public`
+- Your own Statamic site repos can be `public`.
-- Dependencies can be updated (to take advantage of fixes and features) without needing a Statamic core update or patch release

-### Reinventing Laravel's wheels is silly
+### Reinventing Laravel's wheels is counterproductive

-Statamic v3 is built as a _Laravel package_ instead of a "complete" application like v2.
-This makes it drop-in friendly for existing Laravel applications and  your own Statamic sites will be much easier to extend and customize, often without needing to make addons.
+Statamic v3 is built as a _Laravel package_ instead of a "siloed" application like v2.
+This makes it drop-in friendly for existing Laravel applications and  your own Statamic sites become much easier to extend and customize &mdash; often without needing to make addons.

 To accomplish this we've had to follow more Laravel conventions, a positive thing in many ways, which result in numerous small changes.
 For example...

-- Application-level configuration settings are in Laravel config files — PHP files in `config/statamic` — managed **only** on the file level.
+- Application-level configuration settings are now in Laravel config files — PHP files in `config/statamic` — managed **only** on the file level.
 - Many behaviors can now be overridden in your own [service provider](https://laravel.com/docs/providers).
-- Addons will need to be [Composer][composer] packages.
+- Addons are now [Composer][composer] packages.
 - You can swap in your own favorite template language by customizing Laravel's view handler.
 We've heard some people like [Twig](https://twig.symfony.com).